 We say this not to complain, but to drive action.
 We urge the school board to hold Central Office leadership accountable for their dismissal of stakeholder views.
 You serve as our elected officials and it is your duty to stand up for your constituents.
 Our opinions matter and, unlike those making the decisions, we live with the impacts.
 There is a reason students feel more unsafe at school than ever before.
 There is a reason ACHS is accredited with conditions.
 There is a reason we are experiencing a mass exodus of educators.
 And that reason has nothing to do with the teachers or students.

 Editorials represent the opinion of the majority of the Editorial Board, which is comprised of Theogony’s editing team: James Libresco and Casey Donahue, co-editors in chief; Rozalia Finkelstein, opinion editor; Julia Gwin, news editor; Pablo Cruz Rivera, features editor; Max Carpenter, satire editor; Nadja Duss, Entertainment Editor; Maxwell Jones-Lachance, sports editor.
-Staff Adviser Kamilah Lawson was not involved in the writing or editing process of this editorial.
+Staff Adviser Kamilah Lawson is not involved in the writing or editing process of editorials.